Diderot-Language/examples/vimg/README.md

 	input image(2)[] img ("2D image dataset to view");

-then the compiler will assume `float` sample type, and will generate code that checks that whatever array is supplied at runtime has the correct array dimension and sample type, but will be general with respect to axis sizes.
+then the compiler will assume `float` sample type, and will generate code to checks that whatever array is supplied at runtime has the correct array dimension and sample type, while being general with respect to axis sizes.

 The `-which` option will determine which function is sampled; look for `(0 == which)` below to see the start of the function definitions.